satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 policing itself, scientists hope to achieve a self-correcting process.
 However, this self-correction is currently impeded by slow and incremental reviews that lack openness and objective standards with limited post-publication feedback.
+Without a transparent and objective framework, journals have gained hierarchical stature, with some attracting the best authors, articles, and reviewers.
+These journals have been quantified by impact factors (Garfield, 1955), and as such, have overtaken the review process as arbiters of quality and significance of research.

 At the end of this review process, all that remains of the evaluation is where it was ultimately published providing the readership the illusion that it is the journal alone that indicates a measure of the article’s quality.
-However, we all know that, in reality, it is the scientists and reviewers working behind the scenes

 This results in great variability among journals in the percentage and quality of articles accepted.
 This has led to a hierarchy in the status of journals often quantified by a journal's impact factor (Garfield, 1955).
-As such, certain journal titles have overtaken the review process as arbiters of quality and significance of research.

-Without a transparent and objective framework, journals have gained hierarchical stature, with some attracting the best reviewers,

-quantified by a journal's impact factor (Garfield, 1955).
 As such, certain journal titles have overtaken the review process as arbiters of quality and significance of research.

 With the difficulty for individual reviewers to review the increasing number and complexity of articles, and the use of journal impact factors